 The history of Harappa, also known as the Indus Valley Civilization, dates back to the Bronze Age, around 2600 BC.
 It is one of the world’s oldest and most significant ancient civilizations and is believed to have been spread across modern-day India, Pakistan, and parts of Afghanistan.

 The Harappan civilization was discovered by the British during the 19th century when they were constructing a railway line in the northwestern region of the Indian subcontinent.
-In the late 1920s, systematic excavations of the Harappa and Mohenjo-Daro sites in modern-day Pakistan were undertaken by archaeologists, which revealed a civilization with a high degree of sophistication and advancement.
+In the late 1920s, systematic excavations of the Harappa and Mohenjo-Daro sites in modern-day Pakistan were undertaken by archaeologists, revealing a civilization with a high degree of sophistication and advancement.

 The Harappan civilization was a highly urbanized society, and its cities were planned with a grid-like pattern, with the buildings made of baked bricks.
 The cities had multiple floors, and some even had courtyards and underground drainage systems.
 The civilization was known for its advanced agricultural techniques, such as the use of irrigation to grow crops such as wheat, barley, and cotton.